Frequently asked questions

 Where can I get proof that I am a student?

-A document confirming your registration as a student can be downloaded from the MyUniFR portal.
+A Registration certificate can be downloaded from the MyUniFR portal.

 I have finished my studies, when can I exmatriculate?